microsoft/PowerToys/README.md

  - Removed the dependency on Windows Forms and used native Win32 APIs instead for the tray icon.
 Thanks [@dend](https://github.com/dend) and [@BrianPeek](https://github.com/BrianPeek)!
  - Fixed an issue where the UI would become non-responsive after selecting no time for the timed mode.
 Thanks [@dend](https://github.com/dend)!
  - Refactored code for easier maintenance.
 Thanks [@dend](https://github.com/dend)!
+ - The tray icon will now be shown when running Awake standalone to signal mode.
+Thanks [@dend](https://github.com/dend)!
+ - The tray icon tooltip shows how much time is left on the timer.
+Thanks [@dend](https://github.com/dend)!
+ - Added DPI awareness to the tray icon context menu.
+Thanks [@dend](https://github.com/dend)!

 ### Color Picker